pareek-anubhav/day-1/README.md

 # day-1
-this is my first repo
+This is my first repo<br>
+Author-Anubhav pareek